 Kessler, Ronald.
 Berglund Patricia.
 Demlar, Olga; et al. “The Epidemiology of Major Depressive Disorder.”
 Journal of the American Medical Association, June 18, 2003.
 Accessed April 17, 2019.

-Hasin, Deborah S. Sarvet Aaron S. Meyers Jacquelyn S; et al. “Epidemiology of Major Adult DSM – V Depressive Disorder and Its Specifiers in the United States.”
+Hasin, Deborah S. Sarvet Aaron S. Meyers Jacquelyn S; et al. “Epidemiology of Major Adult DSM – V De[…]n the United States.”
 Journal of the American Medical Association, April 2018.
 Accessed April 17, 2019.

 Anxiety and Depression Association of America.
 “Facts and Statistics.”
 Accessed April 17, 2019.